Sonos soundbars are an excellent option for getting better audio from your TV.

 You can use audio encoding software like PopCorn MKV AudioConverter.

-By the way, I should mention that ripping a digital copy of any Blu-rays and DVDs that you own is not legal in some countries.
+Before you get on and start ripping your discs, you should be aware that ripping a digital copy of any Blu-rays and DVDs you own is not legal in some countries.

 So, please check the copyright law in your part of the world before doing this.
 And, even then, play fair and never share these files with anybody else.